How To Check Your iPhone for Viruses or Malware

-If you’ve jailbroken your device, it’s probably because you wanted to install an app from outside the confines of the official App Store, right?
+If you’ve jailbroken your device, it’s probably because you wanted to install an app from elsewhere other than the official App Store, right?

 The presence of a worm is significantly more likely if you’re witnessing odd behavior on your iPhone, such as apps redirecting you to dodgy-looking web pages.
-If this happens and you suspect a virus, then you need to follow these steps:
+If this happens and you suspect a virus is present, then you need to follow these steps:

-- Delete any apps you suspect are potential virus conduits.
-If you think a recently-downloaded app is causing the issue, you can try uninstalling it to see if this clears up any issues you’re experiencing.
+- Delete all suspicious apps.
+If you think a recently downloaded app is causing the issue, try uninstalling it to see if this helps.

 If you need a more detailed walkthrough of how to locate and remove viruses on your iPhone, check out our earlier post: How to Get Rid of Viruses on Your iPhone or iPad.